· · · · · · · ·

 The Timeline Reality

-Big 4 firms will have formal opinions on AI in close processes in roughly 18 months.
+Major audit firms will have formal opinions on AI in close processes in roughly 18 months.
 Regulators will have guidance in approximately three years.
 Controllers are being asked to make these governance decisions right now with no authoritative framework.
 The answer will be written by practitioners — not standard-setters — for at least the next two years.

 That's the actual frontier of this work — not "will AI replace controllers" but "how do controllers govern AI in the finance function before anyone tells them how to."
 The answer will be written by the people doing it, not the people advising on it.